YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Error: While creating a database file, some IO operation OOOO failed; this error is followed by the error that occurred.

-Action: Addess the error and retry.
+Action: Address the error and retry.

 ----------------
 FILEDEL